13 of the best work from home jobs hiring now

 National Average Salary: £25,011 per year

 Primary duties: Translators are either hired by a company or work as self-employed contractors, with the job mainly consisting of translating text from one language to another.
-Many companies require large reams of written content translated into multiple languages - whether a novel or instruction manual.
+Many companies require large reams of written content translated into multiple languages - whether a novel or an instruction manual.
 Aside from fluency in at least one foreign language, translators must also be able to type fast, and maintain high levels of concentration for long periods.
 Their income is job dependent, and so greatly depends on their typing speed and work put in.

 National Average Salary: £25,958.40 per year

 Primary Duties: Freelance writers are hired by various organisations, such as newspapers, magazines and brands, to supply engaging content.
 Some are experts in a particular niche, while others are proud generalists - turning their hand to any topic, having researched it deeply.
 Length can vary wildly - from short captions to entire books - whereas pay can be determined by the day, piece or word.
-Your income as a freelance writer will depend on your experience level, nature of the content and, most importantly, the client’s budget.
+Your income as a freelance writer will depend on your experience level, the nature of the content and, most importantly, the client’s budget.

 7. Web designer